Experience 250 Years of Heirloom Vegetables and History in Old Salem, North Carolina

 Water Systems and Indoor Plumbing

 Old Salem had one of the earliest piped water systems.
-Gravity and wooden pipes fastened together with iron collars transported spring water from northwest Salem into cisterns and wells throughout the town.
+Wooden pipes fastened with iron collars transported spring water via gravity from northwest Salem into cisterns and wells throughout the town.
 Water was piped into the town’s homes where the kitchens had plumbing.
 The Moravians also employed rainwater cisterns and dug wells on individual properties.
 No wonder George Washington visited in 1791 to collect and bring back such ideas to Mt.Vernon.

 old-salem-tileRoof tiles were made in the pottery workshop.